ibm-cloud-docs/subnets/order-subnets.md

 ## Next steps
 {:#order-next}

-A new subnet with your configuration appears on your account within a few minutes and is viewable in the [subnets list page](https://{{DomainName}}/classic/network/subnets).
+A new subnet with your configuration appears on your account within a few minutes.
 For information on how to manage global IP addresses, see [Working with global IP addresses](/docs/subnets?topic=subnets-work-with-global-ip-addresses).

 After ordering a secondary subnet, you cannot change the type or routing destination; you must order a new subnet to acquire a different type or routing endpoint.
 Global IP addresses _are_ routable after ordering.